UMD: A Globally Connected University

 - Programs that are not approved: Education Abroad maintains a list of programs that have been reviewed and are not approved for transfer credit.
 Please review the unapproved programs list for more information.

 **Applies to both Resident Credit (RC) and Transfer Credit (TC)

 - Program approval: If you wish to attend a program that you cannot find through the program search, you must receive approval from us.
 To do so, contact your EA advisor and they will help you start the program petition process.
 Keep in mind that we can only approve programs that provide a transcript from an accredited degree granting institution.

 - Credit approval: You will work with your EA and academic advisors prior to departing for study abroad to have your courses evaluated and approved for applicability to your degree.
 This is called the study abroad course pre-approval process.
-These approvals will be documented on the Permission to Study Abroad Form (PSA), where your advisors will indicate the amount of credit and any UMD course equivalents that apply.
+These approvals will be documented on the Study Abroad Course Pre-Approval Form (SACA), where your advisors will indicate the amount of credit and any UMD course equivalents that apply.

 - Credit evaluation: Upon completion of your study abroad program, your academic record will be forwarded to your EA advisor for evaluation.
 Your EA advisor will determine the amount of eligible credit and submit to the registrar for posting to your degree.
 Please note that it can take up to 3 months after the completion of your study abroad semester for these credits to post to your record, depending on when the transcript is received from your host university/program.
 It is your responsibility to ensure that your study abroad transcript is received at Education Abroad.
 Transcripts sent to the UMD registrar will not be evaluated or forwarded automatically to Education Abroad.